Our Perspectives on the Latest Issues

 Claims that fracked gas is a reliable energy source have been circulating for years and, even as recently as 2017, PJM itself suggested that as much as 86 percent gas-fired generation on our grid could maintain reliability.
 Hypotheticals aside, in December 2022 fracked gas wasn’t reliable when we needed it, and consumers ended up paying steep costs for that failure.
 The key question is why.

-Stay tuned for Part 2: How Fracked Gas Failed Pennsylvania.
+Read Part 2: How Fracked Gas Failed Pennsylvania.